noir-lang/noir/docs/docs/aztec/protocol/public-functions-vm-architectures.md

 ### Computing $T_Q, T_G$ using the stdlib

-A program is written that executes every ACIR++ opcode in sequence.
+A program is written that executes every ACIR opcode in sequence.

 Composer will track an 'instruction counter'.
 If the opcode makes a standard library call, the stdlib function is executed as normal, but the Composer will do the following: